-Section 12.16.
-FENCES AND WALLS.
 All fences and walls shall require a zoning permit for construction or replacement other than on property used for agricultural purposes in an area zoned AR.

-- A. Fences in all Residential Districts which are within a required side or rear yard shall not exceed six (6) feet in height and shall not extend toward the front of the lot nearer than the required minimum front yard setback.
-No wall, hedge planting, or obscuring fence shall exceed a height of three (3) feet within any required residential front yard.
+- A. Fences in all Residential Districts which are within a side or rear yard shall not exceed six (6) feet in height and shall not extend toward the front of the lot nearer than the required minimum front yard setback.
+No wall, hedge planting, or obscuring fence shall exceed a height of three (4) feet within any residential front yard.
 Fence height shall be measured from the surface of the ground.
 On a corner lot or parcel, no obscuring fence, wall, or planting shall be allowed except as may be permitted by the Zoning Administrator who shall be reasonably assured that it will not interfere with traffic visibility across a corner.
-No residential fence shall contain barbed wire, razor wire, or be charged with electricity. - B. Fences in Commercial and Industrial Districts shall not exceed eight (8) feet in height. - C. Fences within public or institutional parks, playgrounds, or conservation areas shall not exceed eight (8) feet in height.
+No residential fence shall contain barbed wire, razor wire, or be charged with electricity. - B. Fences in Commercial and Industrial Districts shall not exceed eight (10) feet in height. - C. Fences within public or institutional parks, playgrounds, or conservation areas shall not exceed eight (8) feet in height.
 Fence height shall be measured from the surface of the ground. - D. It shall be the obligation and sole responsibility of persons erecting fences to determine the location of property lines.
 The Zoning Administrator may require proof that property lines have been established prior to issuance of a fence permit.
 The Township shall not determine property lines, and the issuance of a construction permit to erect a fence shall in no way be construed as a determination of the correct property line location. - E. Clear Vision Zones.
-Within the limits of clear vision zones, there shall be no fences or hedges allowed except for clear vis ion fences.
+Within the limits of clear vision zones, there shall be no fences or hedges allowed except for clear vision fences.
 Such zones shall be the triangle formed by legs measured twenty-five (25) feet on each side of a street/road corner, measured from the point of intersection of the right-of-way lines. - F. Material used in any obscuring fencing shall be painted or stained with a uniform color on both sides and the finished side of the fence shall face out.
-Fences must be fabricated from attractive fencing materials, be in aesthetic harmony with the surrounding structures, and are subject to approval of the Zoning Administrator. - G. Where a lot borders a lake or stream, fences in the waterfront yard shall not exceed three (3) feet in height nor otherwise unreasonably restrict views of the water from adjacent properties. - H. The regulations set forth in this Section shall not apply to fences erected on lands in the Agricultural-Residential District if the primary use of the land is the operation of a farm.
+Fences must be fabricated from attractive fencing materials, be in aesthetic harmony with the surrounding structures, and are subject to approval of the Zoning Administrator.
+Fences shall be uniformly maintained on each side. - G. Where a lot borders a lake or stream, fences in the waterfront yard shall not exceed three (3) feet in height nor otherwise unreasonably restrict views of the water from adjacent properties. - H. Fencing is required for anyone owning livestock to prevent the livestock from roaming on property other than the owner's.
+The fencing must be suitable to contain the livestock.